ifnspaml/PESQDNN/README.md

 2. ```std_for_Complex_Spectrum.mat``` (The standard deviation value is used for normalizing the complex input spectrum of the PESQ-DNN to unit variance.
 The shape of the data (1 * 512): First 257 and the rest 255 numbers in the vector represent the meastandard deviationn value of the **non-redundant** real and imaginary parts, respectively, with an FFT size of 512)
 3. Trained Models:
     - ```TRAINED_MODEL.h5``` (Trained PESQ-DNN model in .h5 format)
+    - We do not provide the trained model because of the license of the used clean speech from [NTT wideband speech database](https://www.ntt-at.com/product/multilingual/).
+Therefore, if you want to reproduce the exact results, the model must be trained with the same speech data (see details in the paper).
 - All these three files are saved in './Trained_model/'
 4. ```audio_processing.py``` (This Python script contains audio pre-processing functions, e.g., windowing, framing, and the following FFT.
 Detailed settings are introduced in the paper.
 This Python script is modified and extracted from part of the work from Maximilian Strake)
 5. Inference Scripts: